Trailblazer: How Christina Roth Connected Young Adults With Diabetes

 Building the organization

 Roth assembled a board of directors, received grant money from the Helmsley Charitable Trust, partnered with other diabetes organizations, and enlisted corporate sponsors.
-For any non-profit to succeed, it needs clarity of mission, and CDN’s had that: Young adults with type 1 are isolated, and they need a safe place to share their lived experiences.
+For any non-profit to succeed, it needs clarity of mission, and CDN’s had that: young adults with type 1 are isolated and need a safe place to share their lived experiences.

 Roth was named CEO of the organization in 2013 and was given a salary, and she was able to hire a small staff.
 They serve as a “touch point” for the many campus chapters across the country.
 They also produced guides that met the needs of their audience: a guide for the newly diagnosed young adult, a guide for starting college, a guide for starting a first job.

 These documents were so effective that health care providers from around the nation printed and distributed them to their own young adult patients.